Surname Saturday: My Fünfstück ancestors of Hesse, Moers, Gleiszellen, and Klingenmünster, Germany. Migration to Denmark.

 Germans migrated to Denmark during this time for economic opportunities, to escape from German instability, and sometimes for religious freedom.
 Some reasons they returned to Germany: they found that Denmark also had economic hardships, conscription and increased control by Danish rulers, failed expectations, new opportunities back home – a new ruler in a German state might have offered incentives to return home, chain migration – if family members had already settled back in Germany, it provided support for them if they returned.
 There was constant warfare in the 18th century, as well as German fragmentation – it was not a single country, it had several small states, each with different rulers.

-They disappear from church records in Copenhagen and returned to Germany sometime prior to 1761.
-Their daughter Maria Magdalena Fünfstück married on 11 October 1761 in Klingenmuenster, Südliche Weinstraße, Rhineland-Palatinate, Germany, to Johannes Sambach, the son of Stephan Sambach.
+They disappear from church records in Copenhagen and, at least the one daughter, returned to Germany sometime prior to 1761.
+Maria Magdalena Fünfstück married on 11 October 1761 in Klingenmuenster, Südliche Weinstraße, Rhineland-Palatinate, Germany, to Johannes Sambach, the son of Stephan Sambach.

 The Fünfstück surname was misread and mistranslated by many researchers attempting to read German church records (the church records often being quite difficult to read!) as Funstrocks/Funstercke.
 It was a cousin in Germany that correctly read and listed her maiden name in his tree as Fünfstuck.